DigitalPublishingToolkit/Money-Lab-Reader/docs/0_1-colophon_ML.md

 ...

-# MoneyLab Reader

-# An Intervention in Digital Economy
+# MoneyLab Reader: An Intervention in Digital Economy

 **MoneyLab Reader: An Intervention in Digital Economy**